 As EIC of CO, my task has been to research, chronicle and archive design and decorative arts exhibitions from around the world.
 This has given me an exceptional understanding design not only in terms of the commercial market(s), but specific knowledge regarding how musuems, over time, have curated and historicized "design"- in all of its manifestations.
 In addition to this educational service, I'm interested in exploring how philosophy, aesthetic theory and design/art criticism offer ways of thinking about the production and function of objects in musuem exhibitions and public spaces.

-I did my graduate work in continental philosophy (with a focus on the history of Taste, aesthetics, psychoanalysis and post-structuralism) and taught at DePaul University.
+I did my graduate work in continental philosophy (my thesis was a post-structuralist analysis of the history of Taste using vocabularies from aesthetics, psychoanalysis, literary criticism and, film theory) and taught at DePaul University.
 For two decades I have also worked as an editor and writer.
 As a senior editor at two international consumer publications I have been asked to select, recruit and hire writers.
 As Senior Arts + Culture Editor at Interiors magazine, I not only selected and hired freelance writers, but I worked with internationally renown artists, designers, fashion designers, chefs s to create personal essays about travel, cuisine, and the arts.
 I am a former co-editor with Mark Wallace of the language and post-language poetry journal, SITUATION and edited the chapbook series, Propjet.

 I also adjunct teach, as time allows.
 Find me on LinkedIn to see more of my professional history or send me an email.